Skip to content

 • Deployment Pipeline: Corrected the build sequence in GCE deployment scripts to ensure web assets are fully compiled before the Go binary is built.

-• Config Resolution: Fixed several configuration issues, including profile runtime application, grove flag resolution in subdirectories, and Hub environment variable suppression when the Hub is disabled.
+• Config Resolution: Fixed several configuration issues, including profile runtime application, project flag resolution in subdirectories, and Hub environment variable suppression when the Hub is disabled.

 This period heavily focused on implementing the end-to-end β€œenv-gather” flow to manage environment variables safely, alongside several CLI improvements and runtime fixes.